Best Baby Formula 2019

 Just because an item has been labeled “organic” by the USDA, doesn’t mean it meets the most strict standards.
 Parent activists point to more stringent organic requirements in Europe.
 Many even buy European formula online at exorbitant prices because they believe the USDA doesn’t go far enough with its regulation of substances in formula such as carrageenan (a stabilizer), a potential cause of gastrointestinal health problems.
 Carrageenan is not allowed in European formula.
 Parents also take issue with the large amount of sweeteners in US formula and the use of synthetic preservatives and nutrients.

 We understand those concerns.
-However, before you jump on the European baby formula train, however, read this blog post.
-There are major risks with buying European formula online.
+However, before you jump on the European baby formula train, however, read this post from our blog via Facebook.
+The take-home message: there are risks with buying European formula online.

 BabyBargains.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its related sites.